riflechess/riflechess.github.io/stp/summaries/Reparations_Commission_Meeting_-_Frogtown_Community_Center,_230_Como_Ave,_Small_Conference_Room_.md

 date:
 ---
 #### Meeting Info
-**Type:** Reparations Commission Meeting
-**Purpose:** To discuss proposals and actions related to reparations for past injustices in the City of Saint Paul **Date/Time:** [Insert Date and Time]
+**Meeting Type:** Reparations Commission Meeting **Purpose:** Discussion on reparations proposals for the city of Saint Paul **Date/Time:** [Insert date and time]
 **Location:** Frogtown Community Center, 230 Como Ave, Small Conference Room

 #### Summary
-The Reparations Commission meeting focused on two main topics: the proposed Community Benefits Agreement (CBA) and potential reparations initiatives for the Frogtown neighborhood.

-Key decisions:
+The Reparations Commission met to discuss proposals for reparations in the city of Saint Paul.
+The commission discussed several proposals, including:
+* A proposal to allocate $10 million from the city's budget towards reparations initiatives

-* The commission voted to move forward with a CBA that would require developers to provide 20% of new affordable housing units in the area.
+* A plan to establish a community land trust to preserve affordable housing in historically redlined neighborhoods
-* A subcommittee was formed to research and propose specific reparations initiatives, including but not limited to:
-	+ Creating a community land trust
-	+ Implementing job training programs for local residents
-	+ Increasing funding for local schools

-Contested issue: Commissioner Johnson expressed concerns that the proposed CBA would be too restrictive and discourage development in the area.
-This sparked a debate among commissioners about the balance between community benefits and economic growth.

-Some attendees from the audience spoke about their concerns regarding the lack of representation from Frogtown residents on the commission, which led to a discussion on how to improve outreach and engagement with the affected community.
+* Recommendations for increased funding for programs addressing police brutality and racial disparities

+The commission also heard testimony from community members on the importance of reparations, including stories about the impact of historical redlining and policing practices.

+One point of contention was around the proposal to allocate $10 million from the city's budget.
+Some commissioners expressed concerns that this amount was too small, given the scope of the issue, while others argued that it was a good starting point for further discussion.
+A motion to approve the proposal passed 5-2, with Commissioner Thompson and Commissioner Johnson dissenting.

+The commission also discussed potential metrics for measuring the success of reparations initiatives, including job creation, housing affordability, and education outcomes.